December 8, 2025

 The Bathhouse of Ibn Abi Hisham, on Ropemakers Lane

-The Bathhouse of al-Tamimi in the Watermelon Building, which fell into ruin and was converted into tenements
+The Bathhouse of al-Tamimi in the Watermelon Building, which fell into ruin and was converted into homes

 The bathhouse in [the market of] the Khuraymis, behind the Embroiderers' Market, sits on a well.